Top of Species Page

 Camellia assimiloides Sealy (1949).

 Subgenus Metacamellia; Section Eriandra.
 Shrub to 4 m tall.
 Flowers, white, about 2 cm across, with 8 petals.
 Similar to C.caudata.
 Leaves elliptic to oblong-elliptic, apices caudate, 5-7 cm long x 1.5-2 cm wide, thinly leathery.
-Distribution: Guangdong and Hunan Provinces, China.
+Originated in the Guangdong & Hunan Provinces, China.

 Camellia assimilis Champ. ex Benth.
 (1891).

 Subgenus Metacamellia; Section Eriandria.
 Shrub to 2.5 m tall.
 Flower, 3.0 cm across, white, 7 petals.
 Leaves similar to C. caudata, elliptic, apices caudate, 4-8 cm long x 1.2-2.4 cm wide.
-Distribution: Hong Kong, Guangxi Province, China and the islands along the Guangdong and Guangxi coast.
+Originated in Hong Kong, Guangxi Province, China and the islands along the Guangdong and Guangxi coast.

 Camellia aurea Chang (1979).

 Subgenus Thea; Section Chrysantha; Series Flavae.
 Small shrub.
 Flower solitary, axillary, golden yellow, 3.5 cm across, with 9 petals.
 Leaves coriaceous, oblong, 10-15 cm long x 3.5-5 cm wide.
 Synonym: Camellia quinqueloculosa.
-Distribution: Vietnam.
+Originated in Vietnam.

 A C